mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 ## Use the built-in Virtual IP

 As explained in [Define the Control Plane Endpoint][define-control-plane-endpoint], we recommend using an external load balancer for the control plane endpoint, but provide a built-in virtual IP when an external load balancer is not available.
+The control planes  are members of the the same L2 network, the network interface which must be provided.
 The built-in virtual IP uses the [kube-vip][kube-vip] project.

 To use the virtual IP, add these flags to the `create cluster` command:

 | Virtual IP Configuration                 | Flag                                 |